 ~/vars/gsh.image – this is the default image used by the shell and will be updated as variables , functions and classes are added, as well as when gsh exits.
 This is the environment used by gsh on all future startups.
 The state of all global objects are stored here.

-/dev/shm/UserNamegsh – this is the storage area for the in memory database strings, arrays and objects
+/dev/shm/UserNamegsh – this is the storage area for the in-memory database strings, arrays and objects.

 /dev/shm/UserNamegshCol – this is the Index/Storage area used to store simple variables and storage pointers.